 Product and reactant stoichiometries can be specified using either stoichiometry or stoichiometryMath in a SpeciesReference object.
-The stoichiometry attribute is of type double and should contain values greater than zero (0).
+The stoichiometry attribute is of type double.
 The stoichiometryMath element is implemented as an element containing a MathML expression.
 These two are mutually exclusive; only one of stoichiometry or stoichiometryMath should be defined in a given SpeciesReference instance.
 When neither the attribute nor the element is present, the value of stoichiometry in the SpeciesReference instance defaults to "1".